5 Extremely Actionable SEO Tips For Beginners When Starting A New Blog

 My point is, you need to write very thoroughly and extremely helpful content that covers as many angles as you can for the topic.
 Include as much helpful information in one post as necessary.

 Ideally, your post should offer much more than what your visitors initially asked for.
-It would have added the advantage of being very share-worthy on social media.
-Google will notice that and will rank your page higher.
+This helps your article to become very share-worthy on the social media.

 How Google Hummingbird Update Rewards Helpful Content